weaviate/java-client/README.md

 </dependency>
 ```

-### For applications on Java 9 or above
+### Uber JAR🫙

+If you're building a uber-JAR with something like `maven-assembly-plugin`, use a shaded version with classifier `all`.
+This ensures that all dynamically-loaded dependecies of `io.grpc` are resolved correctly.

+### Gson and reflective access to internal JDK classes

 The client uses Google's [`gson`](https://github.com/google/gson) for JSON de-/serialization which does reflection on internal `java.lang` classes.
 This is _not allowed by default_ in Java 9 and above.

-To work around this, it's necessary to add this JVM commandline argument:
+To work around this, it's necessary to add this JVM command line argument:

 ```
 --add-opens=java.base/java.lang=ALL-UNNAMED